TheCodedSelf/thecodedself.github.io/portfolio.md

 Uses the following:
 - Core Data to store posts
 - Cocapods for third-party dependencies
-- In App Purchases and Google AdMob for monetisation
+- In-App Purchases and Google AdMob for monetization
 - Google Analytics to provide user insights

 <br/>